harvard-cs263/harvard-cs263.github.io/rst/writeup-network-attacks.rst

     The project may work in other Linux environments; however, the course staff will only support the course VM, and you are solely responsible for making sure your code passes Travis tests.

-    If you didn't follow the Project 0 setup instructions, some of the constants in the specification won't make sense for your system.
+    If you didn't follow the `Project 0 setup instructions`__, some of the constants in the specification won't make sense for your system.
 In this case, you will need to replace the following:

     - ``192.168.26.3``: The VM's IP on the hypervisor's host-only network
     - ``192.168.26.1``: The host's IP on the hypervisor's host-only network
     - ``eth0``: The VM's interface to the hypervisor's host-only network
     - ``eth1``: The VM's interface with internet access (e.g. NAT).

+__ project_0_

 Host Setup
 ----------